rosswintle/sync-pinboard/readme.txt

 2. List of sync'ed pins

 == Changelog ==

+= 1.0 =
+* Add Gutenberg/block editor block for displaying pins
+* Prevent the pins from appearing in WordPress search by default
+* Allow post type options to be filtered so that you can add searching back in

 = 0.2.1 =
 * Fix ridiculous fatal error from initial commit - my mistake!